HenrikBechmann/react-infinite-grid-scroller/README.md

   />
 </div>
 ```
 2. `dndOptions` is a required property for all scrollers when dnd is enabled.
 It must include an `accept` property, with an array of accepted dnd content types (strings or Symbols).
-For the root scroller it may also include a `master` property, and a `profile` property with a simple object to help identify the scroller when the host responds to the `getDropEffect` function.
+For the root scroller it may also include a `master` property.
 A complete list here:
 ```tsx
 const dndOptions = {
   accept:['type1','type2','type3',...], // required for all participating RIGS scrollers - any number of string (or Symbol) identifiers